bajpaimahendra/sharpen-the-saw-2027/docker-help-2.md

 	$ docker-compose down  				Stop and remove the containers
 	$ docker-compose down -v 			delete the named volumes by passing the -v parameter

-	$ docker-compose run web			create containers from images  for a service mentioned in the compose file
+	$ docker-compose run web			create containers from images for a service mentioned in compose file
 	$ docker-compose stop 				stops the running containers of specified services

 	$ docker-compose ps 	 			to see what is currently running containers